TheOtherRolesAU/TheOtherRoles/README.md

 | Name | Description |
 |----------|:-------------:|
 | Jester Spawn Chance | -
-| Jester can call emergency meeting | Option to disable the emergency button for the Jester
+| Jester Can Call Emergency Meeting | Option to disable the emergency button for the Jester
-| Jester can sabotage | Option to allow the Jester to sabotage
 -----------------------

 ## Arsonist